tshepang/blog/content/Rust week of 2016-01-15.md

 tags = ['Rust']
 +++

-I discovered that [a change] I made last week didn\'t work, so [submitted something that works] this time around.
+I discovered that [a change] I made last week didn't work, so [submitted something that works] this time around.

 I also [submitted][] [four][] [doc][] [changes].